murilommen/wallet-backend/README.md

 # Wallet Service

+This repository is a study use-case for a Wallet management application that is able to:
+- Create Wallet: Allow the creation of wallets for users.
+- Retrieve Balance: Retrieve the current balance of a user's wallet.
+- Retrieve Historical Balance: Retrieve the balance of a user's wallet at a specific point in the past.
+- Deposit Funds: Enable users to deposit money into their wallets.
+- Withdraw Funds: Enable users to withdraw money from their wallets.
+- Transfer Funds: Facilitate the transfer of money between user wallets.

 ## Local development
 You will need Docker and Docker Compose locally in order to run this project as intended.

-### Option 1) Start the database and the server locally with Docker Compose
+Start the database and the server locally with Docker Compose:

 `docker compose up -d`

+Which will spin up a PostgreSQL database at port 5432 and a Micronaut server for the Wallets APIs at port 8080.

-And access the swagger documentation for the API operations at http://localhost:8080/swagger-ui
+Once docker compose is running, you can access the swagger documentation for the API operations at http://localhost:8080/swagger-ui

 >**NOTE:** If you already have something setup at ports 5432 (Postgres) or 8080 (the server), you can change them
-> on `docker-compose.yaml` and `src/main/resources/application.properties` respectively
+> on `docker-compose.yaml`

 ---